Beside the Mountain

 • Molasses: Use regular unsulphured molasses, as blackstrap molasses is quite strong and bitter-tasting.

-• Coarse sugar: This is also called turbinado sugar, it is sprinkled on top of the muffins in this recipe.
+• Coarse sugar: This is also called turbinado sugar, and it is sprinkled on top of the muffins in this recipe.
 If you do not have this sugar, you can use regular sugar or skip the sugar on top.

 • Spices: I think ginger is essential, cinnamon makes the pumpkin pop, and cardamom is so fun!
 However, cardamom is optional.

-For the full details, and quantities scroll down to the recipe card for these ginger molasses muffins.
+For the full details and quantities, scroll down to the recipe card for these ginger molasses muffins.

 How to make ginger molasses muffins